Mbilia Bel: 1979–1987: Les Redoutables, Sam Mangwana and Afrisa International

 In 1974, at the age of 15, Mboyo responded to a radio advertisement soliciting backing singers for Abeti Masikini's group, Les Redoutables.
 Following a successful audition, she was inducted into the group.
 A few months later, Mboyo departed from Les Redoutables and chose to undertake a year-long sabbatical.
 She subsequently rejoined Les Redoutables in 1979 at Abeti's behest but once more exited in 1980 to pursue academic aspirations, enrolling in an institution in Gombe for executive secretarial training.
 In mid-1981, Mboyo was offered the chance by Sam Mangwana to accompany the Bo-Bongo orchestra for some concerts.
 During this period, Sam Mangwana introduced Mboyo on the Zaire N°1 show by Benoit Lukunku Sampu, which catapulted her into prominence at the Mama Angebi studio of the Office Zaïrois de Radio Télévision (OZRT).

 Following disillusionment during a tour in Shaba, Mboyo parted ways with Sam.
 Michel Sax, a saxophonist with Tabu Ley Rochereau's orchestra Afrisa International, recommended Mboyo to Tabu Ley as a substitute for the Yondo Sisters, two singing and dancing siblings who had vacated Afrisa International.
-Impressed by her audition, Tabu Ley promptly renamed her "M'bilia Bel".
+Impressed by her audition, Tabu Ley promptly renamed her "Mbilia Bel".

-M'bilia Bel (center) performing in Kinshasa, Zaire, in 1986.
+Mbilia Bel (center) performing in Kinshasa, Zaire, in 1986.